Quincey Morris: In the novel

 He is a rich young American from Texas, and one of the three men who propose to Lucy Westenra.
 Quincey is friends with her other two suitors, Arthur Holmwood and Dr. John Seward, even after Lucy has chosen Arthur, as well as Jonathan Harker who is to be married to Lucy's best friend Mina Harker.
-He carries a Bowie knife at all times, and at one point he admits that he is a teller of tall tales and "a rough fellow, who hasn't perhaps lived as a man should" (Dracula Chapter 25).
+He carries a Bowie knife at all times, and at one point he admits that he is a teller of tall tales and "a rough fellow, who hasn't perhaps lived as a man should".

 Quincey is the last person to donate his blood to Lucy before her death.
 Aside from Dracula, Quincey is the only major character not to keep some form of journal.

 Quincey is one of the few characters in Dracula to have prior knowledge of blood drinkers.
 In chapter 12, he mentions that he was forced to shoot his horse while in the Pampas after vampire bats drank it dry during the night.
 Quincey plays an important role in the climax of the novel.
 He and Jonathan Harker are the ones who finally destroy Count Dracula.
 Quincey is gravely injured in the final battle with Count Dracula and his minions and dies shortly afterwards.
 In gratitude for his efforts, Harker and his wife, Mina Harker, name their son Quincey.